 There’s an old line that suggests: “Who cares why people give, as long as they give.”
 The same could be said, I suppose, when it comes to why some people are for government programs ostensibly designed to help poor people: “Who cares how effective they are, as long as they have the best of intentions.”

-The calls I made to these charitable givers involved a disturbingly high majority of givers that claimed that it was my company’s responsibility to police these charities, because we allowed them to use our payment service for their transactions.
-It was, in fact, our job to see to it that these charities were giving a universally accepted rate to intended recipients, but I couldn’t shake the idea that by castigating the company I worked for, these givers were absolving themselves of the responsibility of knowing, or learning, the true percentage of recipients that were actually being helped by their charitable giving to the institutions in question.
+The calls I made to these charitable givers involved a disturbingly high number of givers claiming that it was my company’s responsibility to police these charities, because we allowed them to use our payment service for their transactions.
+It was, in fact, our job to see to it that the charities that used our service were giving a universally accepted rate to intended recipients, but I couldn’t shake the idea that by castigating the company I worked for, these givers were absolving themselves of the responsibility of knowing, or learning, the true percentage of recipients that were actually being helped by their charitable giving.

 As a fraud investigator of charities, I was not permitted to provide those I called the actual percentage of the charitable givers’ dollar going to support the organization’s stated cause, but I was able to tell them where to find that number.
 The very idea that I would call them to ask them questions about their charitable largess did raise some concerns, however, among some of the recipients of my phone call.

-The question I would’ve loved to ask those (too few in my humble opinion) that were suspicious, had my company allowed me to do so, is “Even though, as you say, it’s our responsibility to police this charity, will you continue to give to this charity?
+The question I would’ve loved to ask those (too few in my humble opinion) that were concerned about the charitable institutions I was calling about, had my company allowed me to do so, is “Even though, as you say, it’s our responsibility to police this charity, will you continue to give to this charity?
 Even though you now wonder if the practices they engage in are, at the very least, questionable?”
 The true answer, I believe, would’ve been fascinating for political scientists and psychologists, for it would’ve suggested that the most important part of charitable giving, for some, is to prove that they care, and the actual responsibility of seeing to it that people are helped is another entity’s responsibility.
-One could argue that with the busy lives most people lead, they cannot dot all of the I’s, and cross the T’s, and that they have to count on others to see to it that their generosity is pushed through to its end, but my firsthand knowledge with the altruism of others has revealed that some people care more about caring than they do the reality of other people being helped.
+One could argue that with the busy lives most people lead, they cannot dot the I’s, and cross the T’s, and that they have to count on others to see to it that their generosity is pushed through to its end, but my firsthand experience with the altruism of others revealed to me that some people care more about caring than they do the ultimate reality of other people being helped.